ConservationMetrics/gc-deploy/caprover/tests/README.md

 The `Makefile` includes targets for these, as well as for all prerequisities (e.g. setting up and tearing down a CapRover server).

+## When to run Tests

+Since we have not automated running tests (e.g. in CI), we provide a simple recommendation:

+* Run the tests locally for every change to `stack_deploy.py` or `stack.example.yaml`

+You probably do not need to run the tests when adding/modifying one-click app definitions, because that build step is in fact run automatically in CI.

 ## Prerequisites

 Before running the tests, ensure you have the following installed on your system: